-- (c) Moving of single wide mobile trailer or home up to the maximum width allowed on the highway with a permit, including any skirting, cabanas or attachments.
-Where mobile homes in excess of the above are involved the Employer will pay: - (1) the equivalent cost of moving a single wide mobile trailer or home up to a maximum width allowed on highway with a permit; or - (2) the real estate and legal fees involved in selling the extra wide trailer up to a maximum of three thousand five hundred (3,500) dollars. - (d) Comprehensive insurance to adequately protect the employee's household effects, chattels and trailer during the move up to a maximum of twenty-five (25,000) dollars. - (e) The setting up and levelling of a mobile home or double-wide at the new location to a maximum of five hundred (500) dollars, upon production of receipts. - (f) The packing and unpacking of the employee's household effects and chattels, if required.
+- (a) Moving of single wide mobile trailer or home up to the maximum width allowed on the highway with a permit, including any skirting, cabanas or attachments.
+Where mobile homes in excess of the above are involved the Employer will pay: - (1) the equivalent cost of moving a single wide mobile trailer or home up to a maximum width allowed on highway with a permit; or - (2) the real estate and legal fees involved in selling the extra wide trailer up to a maximum of three thousand five hundred dollars (\$3,500). - (b) Comprehensive insurance to adequately protect the employee's household effects, chattels and trailer during the move up to a maximum of twenty-five dollars (\$25,000). - (c) The setting up and levelling of a mobile home or double-wide at the new location to a maximum of five hundred dollars (\$500), upon production of receipts. - (d) The packing and unpacking of the employee's household effects and chattels, if required.